 The carburetor mixes the correct proportion of air and fuel needed for your string trimmer to run.
 The passageways can become clogged and the small components can fail to function correctly.
 This can cause an insufficient amount of fuel mixed with air resulting in a rough running string trimmer.

-You may be able to clean your carburetor to getting it working again.
+You may be able to clean your carburetor to get it working again.
 You may end up having to rebuild (if rebuild kits are available for your carburetor) or replace the carburetor if cleaning doesn’t help.

 Plugged Spark Arrestor Causes a String Trimmer to Run Rough